LiveChat2021/LiveChat/README.md

 ### 3.4 RQ3: Discussion Topic
 <div align=center><img src="https://github.com/LiveChat2021/LiveChat/blob/main/images/donut.png" width="450" alt="donut"/></div><br>
 &ensp;&ensp;This figure shows the distribution of discussion topics in developer live chat.
 The figure shows discussion topics in gray and their categories in white, as well as the percentages of the corresponding dialogs.
-The taxonomy expands outwards from higher level categories to lower level categories and topics.<br>
+The taxonomy expands outwards from higher-level categories to lower-level categories and topics.<br>
 <br><br>
 <div align=center><img src="https://github.com/LiveChat2021/LiveChat/blob/main/images/table-topic.png" alt="topic"/></div><br>
 &ensp;&ensp;This table shows the descriptions of categories.
 The orange cells are decomposed from "Discrepancy", and the green cells are decomposed from "Conceptual". <br>